Jabs equal jobs? Fed sees possible economic boom if vaccine gets on track | Politics

 Oxford Economics economist Gregory Daco said both his optimistic and pessimistic projections see the country fully vaccinated this year.
 But the vaccinated share of the population hits 92% in August if things go fast versus 68% if they go slow.
 For the economy, that's the difference between growth of 5.2% for the year versus just 3%, a gap of about $800 billion.
 "You gain two months," Daco said.
 "If the speed of improvement in the health situation is increased then you are going to see people spend more freely much earlier and it'd be a story of much stronger growth."

 Goldman Sachs economists estimated the initial stumble with inoculations has already cost developed nations more than half a percentage point of growth for the year.
-SOUTH DAKOTA VS CALIFORNIA
+WEST VIRGINIA VS CALIFORNIA

-As of Monday the Centers for Disease Control and Prevention said about 2.7% of the U.S. population had received at least one vaccine dose, with the two formulations approved so far in the U.S. both requiring a second shot.
+As of Tuesday the Centers for Disease Control and Prevention said about 2.8% of the U.S. population had received at least one vaccine dose, with the two formulations approved so far in the U.S. both requiring a second shot.
 But that obscures a broad divergence among states that could pose an economic challenge of its own if economically more important parts of the country are slower to immunize.
-The current national leader in terms of vaccination rates, at 5.5% of its population, is South Dakota, a state that ranks near the bottom in terms of economic output.
+The current national leader in terms of vaccination rates, at 5.8% of its population, is West Virginia, a state that ranks near the bottom in terms of economic output.

-California, accounting for about 10% of gross domestic product, lags the national average in terms of vaccinations, with under 2% of its population immunized so far.
-Georgia, a top 10 economy, has the lowest current vaccination rate at 1.1%.
+California, accounting for about 10% of gross domestic product, lags the national average in terms of vaccinations, with 2.1% of its population immunized so far.
+Arkansas has the lowest current vaccination rate at 1.4%.
 To maximize growth "you need homogenous response and diffusion," Oxford's Daco said.
 Otherwise, "You are going to see people be much more cautious going to some regions, travel is still impacted, and generally you see a multi-speed economy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)